unai-ss/Kafka-Kconnector-Prometheus-Grafana/README.md

 ### MongoDB RS on localhost

-If you deploy a MongoDB RS in the localhost perform the following action.
+Deploy a MongoDB RS in the localhost perform the following action.

 - Add ``host.docker.internal`` FQDN to the /etc/hosts file.
 It will help us to reach to the localhost from the docker container.
 ```echo '127.0.0.1 host.docker.internal' | sudo tee -a /etc/hosts```